If your goal is to slim down and you’re seemingly “doing everything right,” a lack of progress in the fat loss department can be demoralizing.

 It’s kind of assumed that you should just exercise for 45 minutes to an hour a day.
 But it’s not the amount of exercise that matters, it’s the type of exercise.

-Running for an hour a day, for example, is a highly inflammatory exercise protocol.
+For example, running for an hour a day, every day, is a highly inflammatory exercise protocol.
 The amount of stress this places on the body increases demand for micronutrients, sleep, and otherwise low stress levels, all three of which are in short supply for most people.

 But you’re still better off choosing more productive forms of exercise in reduced amounts.

-Take Action: Walking and DWYLT go a long way.
+Take Action: Get more movement variety and stop trying to exercise your way out of the problems you face.
+Walking and DWYLT go a long way.
 If you want to exercise more, prioritize intensity over duration.
 If you like to run, CrossFit, etc. just set a rule for yourself that if you don’t get at least 8 hours of sleep the previous night, you’re not allowed to workout.

 8) You have an undiagnosed thyroid issue.